davestewart/nuxt-content-assets/README.md

 # copy the cache folder to the playground's node_modules (workaround required in development)
 npm run dev:setup

-# generate types for the module and playground
+# generate types for the module and playground (re-run if you install new packages)
 npm run dev:prepare
 ```